In Restless Dreams: The Music of Paul Simon

 In Restless Dreams: The Music of Paul Simon is a 2023, two-part documentary film about Paul Simon, directed by Alex Gibney.
 The film premiered at the Toronto International Film Festival in September 2023 and had its U.S. premiere at the Hamptons International Film Festival in October 2023.
 The two-part film premiered on the streaming service MGM+ on March 17 and March 24, 2024.
-On 13th October 2024 (Paul Simon's 83rd birthday), the film was shown in selected cinemas across the United Kingdom and Ireland.
+On October 13, 2024 (Paul Simon's 83rd birthday), the film was shown in selected cinemas across the United Kingdom and Ireland.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 7 critics, indicating "generally favorable" reviews.